 All theatre majors must complete one concentration.

-Required for all majors:
+Required for all Concentrations:

-- Theatre Production (repeat 4 times)
+- SMT 100-400 Theatre Production or Performance (repeat 8 times)

 - THR 105: Play Production: Stage Craft I